Birks Group (NYSEAMERICAN:BGI) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Birks Group (NYSEAMERICAN:BGI – Free Report) in a research report report published on Tuesday morning.
-The firm issued a sell rating on the stock.
+Research analysts at StockNews.com started coverage on shares of Birks Group (NYSEAMERICAN:BGI – Get Free Report) in a research report issued to clients and investors on Monday.
+The brokerage set a “sell” rating on the stock.

 Birks Group Price Performance